-Describes those technologies including coaxial cable, fibre optic cable and hybrid fibre coaxial which are capable of transmitting data at speeds of up to 2Gbps.
+Describes those technologies including coaxial cable, fibre optic cable and hybrid fibre coaxial which are capable of transmitting data at high speeds.

-Subscribers who connect to the Internet via modem and dial-up software using Analog technology.
+Subscribers who connect to the internet via modem and dial-up software using analog or ISDN technology.

 Digital Subscriber Line (DSL)